A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data

-After applying these redshift criteria, our dataset includes 1,009,616 SDSS Legacy spectra (976,929 classified as ``GALAXY'' and as 32,687 ``QSO'') and 1,365,332 BOSS/eBOSS spectra (1,284,764 ``GALAXY'' and 80,568 ``QSO''), with duplicate observations retained.
+After applying these redshift criteria, our dataset includes 1,009,616 SDSS Legacy spectra (976,929 classified as ``GALAXY'' and 32,687 classified as ``QSO'') and 1,365,332 BOSS/eBOSS spectra (1,284,764 ``GALAXY'' and 80,568 ``QSO''), with duplicate observations retained.
 All spectra are corrected for Galactic extinction using the dust map of \citet{Schlegel1998} and the reddening curve of \citet{Fitzpatrick1999}.
 Each spectrum is then shifted to the rest frame using the redshifts provided by the SDSS pipeline.

-For sources with multiple SDSS observations, we stack the individual spectra to obtain a single, high signal-to-noise (S/N) spectrum, which we use for continuum and emission-line fitting.
-We also perform fits on individual epochs to investigate potential spectral variability, which will be discussed in a separate publication.
+For sources with multiple SDSS observations, we stack the individual spectra to obtain a single, high signal-to-noise ratio (S/N) spectrum, using an inverse-variance-weighted mean after bringing the spectra to a common wavelength grid.
+All spectral fitting, as detailed in the next section, is performed on the stacked spectra, and the number of available spectra per source is listed in Table~\ref{table:objinfo}.